AndersDnal/CW/README.md

 1st CW PROJECT

-*** CW project - last edited 11:07 2023-04-07 ***
+*** CW project - last edited 13:37CET 2023-04-08 ***

-Please refer to ←ㅤ→ CW .com/members/11890038/ or Playtime8088 for further information.
+Please refer to for further information.

 To access this profile information in a more readable format, plz see my GitHub @ https://github.com/AndersDnal/CW/

-For instant access to locked content, plz send a tip of (eq.) $10//£10/€10/100SEK/100NOK after **tx-fees** in either BTC (bitcoin) ←ㅤ→ or ←ㅤ→ XMR (monero) ←ㅤ→
+For instant access to locked content, plz send a tip of (eq.) $10/£10/€10/100SEK/100NOK after **tx-fees** in either BTC (bitcoin) ←→ or ←→ XMR (monero)

- ←ㅤ→←ㅤ→ OR ←ㅤ→←ㅤ→
+ ←→←→ OR ←→←→

-$15//£15/€10/150SEK/150NOK to my Revolut.com account [1] [2].
-Various payment options are accepted and no membership is needed for payments - you can use Apple Pay, Google Pay,Debit/Credit card, etc. Amazon gift cards my also be accepted in the future as well as PayPal, but not today.
+$15/£15/€10/150SEK/150NOK to my Revolut.com account [1] [2].
+Various payment options are accepted and no membership is needed for payments - you can use Apple Pay, Google Pay ,Debit/Credit card, etc. Amazon gift cards may also be accepted in the future as well as PayPal, but not yet.

-If interested in access, MSG me on CW for further info on payment (a BTC/XMR addresses or my revolut-url/handle) 8-)
+If you want to access content, MSG Playtime8088 (11890038) at CW for further details on payment (a BTC/XMR address or my revolut-url/handle) 8-)

-You can also msg me at JujitSuProp @ protonmail.com - PLZ rememer to enter your CW nick/member-number in the msd-field!
+You can also msg me at JujitSuProp @ protonmail.com - PLZ remember to enter your CW nick/member-number in the msg-field!

 ***UPDATE***
-As of 7th April 2023 at 11CET, I've so far uploaded +700 vids, so far 324 are accessble by friendship while 400 clips still are in server processing during the next 48H.
+As of 8th April 2023 at 13CET, I've so far uploaded ~850 vids (yesterday ~700).
+ATM 441 clips are accessble by friendship (yesterday 324) while ~400 clips still are processed by CW servers.
 Be sure to check out me profile for continues updates!!

+***UPDATE2***
+At this GitHub repro, further details and plans for sharing content in the future will be outlined and linked from this readme-page.

 //Playtime8088, 2nd disciple of SweSnowShoe

 [1] Revolut Bank UAB is licensed and regulated by the Bank of Lithuania within the European Union.
 See https://en.wikipedia.org/wiki/Revolut

 [2} See https://www.revolut.com/about-revolut/